Eschatologue/CM_wiki/docs/class/wizard/diviner.md

 ### Level 10: The Third Eye

 You can increase your powers of perception.
-As a Bonus Action, choose one of the following benefits, which lasts until you start a Short Rest or Long Rest.
+As a **:rsc-b: Bonus Action**{ .rsc }, choose one of the following benefits, which lasts until you start a Short Rest or Long Rest.
 You can't use this feature again until you finish a Short Rest or Long Rest.

 ***Darkvision.*** You gain Darkvision out to a range of 120 feet.